alttch/eva3/doc/sfa/sfa_api.rst

 groups - get item group list
 ----------------------------

 Get the list of the item groups.
-Useful i.e. for the custom interfaces.
+Useful e.g. for custom interfaces.

 Parameters: